 In the Diversity and Inclusion Leadership program, you will learn the scholarly theories and practical tools to implement institutional changes that promote diversity and foster inclusivity.
 To be an effective leader in diversity and inclusion, you must understand the social contexts and psychological processes that result in implicit bias, discrimination, and marginalization.
 Illustration of diverse people with talk bubbles.

 Organizations are increasingly creating roles such as chief diversity officers, diversity managers, consultants, educational administrators, human resources, and/or college admissions professionals that can transform their communities.
-At Tufts, you’ll become the strong, informed, skilled leader that can help create more inclusive organizations.
+At Tufts, you’ll become a strong, informed, skilled leader that can help create more inclusive organizations.

 You will join students from a variety of backgrounds and scholarly fields, all united in their desire to explore diversity in interdisciplinary contexts.
 Upon completion of the Diversity and Inclusion Leadership master’s program, you will be capable of:

-- Engaging in organizational observation using appropriate methods
+- Engaging in organizational observation using appropriate methods.

-- Implementing necessary changes to enhance equality and prevent marginalization
+- Implementing necessary changes to enhance equality and prevent marginalization.

-- Prioritizing these changes based on the culture and needs of the organization
+- Prioritizing these changes based on the culture and needs of the organization.

-- Designing and evaluating programs to enact these changes
+- Designing and evaluating programs to enact these changes.

-- Leading organizations through sustainable transformation
+- Leading organizations through sustainable transformation.

 Since this program is truly interdisciplinary in nature, you may choose from a suite of courses designed and inspired in part from the suggested training goals of the National Association of Diversity Officers in Higher Education (NADOHE).